Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 A Look at the Valuation of Nvidia Stock

-On a price-to-sales (P/S) basis, Nvidia again trades at a significant premium.
-Its trailing P/S multiple of 27.5x dwarfs both the peer average of 11.2x and the industry average of 4.8x.
-Even when looking forward, Nvidia’s forward P/S of 19x implies strong expectations for continued revenue expansion, supported by high-margin software and platform integration within the CUDA ecosystem.
-Such multiples are rarely sustained in cyclical sectors, indicating that the market views Nvidia more as a structural leader in AI platforms than as a traditional hardware manufacturer.
+On a price-to-sales (P/S) basis, Nvidia trades at 21x, which is slightly above the peer average of 19.5x.
+This premium highlights strong expectations for continued revenue expansion, supported by high-margin software and platform integration within the CUDA ecosystem.
+Such multiples indicate that the market views Nvidia as a structural leader in AI platforms rather than a traditional hardware manufacturer.

 The Bear Case: Potential Downside Risks for Nvidia